- Koira (Dog)

-When the stock is exhausted, the play continues as long as possible with the cards players have in their hands.
-If some players have cards left in hand at the end of the first phase they keep them for the second phase.
-If the final trick of the first phase is a bounce, the players take back the cards they played to it and keep them for the second phase.
+When the stock is exhausted, the play continues as long as possible with the cards players have in their hands, ending when the player whose turn at is has no card to play.
+At this point, if some players have cards left in hand they expose them for all to see, and keep them for the second phase.
+If the final trick of the first phase was incomplete, the players take back the cards they played to it and keep them for the second phase.

 The players have now divided the 52 cards between themselves, but the cards are probably not divided equally; some players have more cards than others.
 The player who drew the trump card leads.
 The object is to get rid of one's cards as fast as possible.

 Now you must either beat the previous card played or pick it up.
 A card may be beaten by a higher card of the same suit, and a non-trump may be beaten by any trump.
 It is never lawful to duck.
 If you cannot or do not wish to beat the card in front of you, you must take it up into your hand, and it is then the next player's turn to lead to a new trick.
 If there is more than one card lying on the table and you cannot beat the last card played, it is only this last card which you must take up into your hand.
 It is then the next player's turn to beat the card which was underneath it.

 - the number of cards in it is equal to the number of players who were in the game when the trick began, or